Licence to work as a registered childminder – application

 • there may be no other circumstances that might threaten the welfare of daycare children

-• Please note: As part of the licensing process, the Youth and Family Offices will request a police clearance certificate of all adult household members from the Federal Police Directorate in Vienna.
+• Please note: As part of the licensing process, the Youth and Family Offices will request a police clearance certificate (German) of all adult household members from the Federal Police Directorate in Vienna and make a special request pursuant to Art 9a of the Register of Convictions Act (register of sexual offenders).
 The Youth and Family Offices will also request an opinion from the Regional Office for Social Work with Families in the applicant's district and obtain an extract from the residence register.

 • Registered childminders must commit themselves to care for the children without the use of emotional or physical violence.